 The Game Development minor is designed to augment any degree at Behrend, and fits nicely into a four-year schedule, augmenting student learning and marketability, and aiding in the completion of general education credits.

-The minor consists of 18 total credits:
+The minor consists of 18 credits:

-- 9 credits of Breadth courses (100 and 200 level)
+- 3 credits of GAME Breadth courses at the 100 and 200 levels or PSYCH 244

-- 6 credits of Depth courses (400 level)
+- 6 credits of Depth courses at the 400 level, and

 PSU 007: First-Year Seminar (Game-Focused)

-GAME 220: Introduction to Game Design (GA)
+- GAME 220: Introduction to Game Design (GA)

-GAME 250: Technical Game Development (GQ)
+- GAME 250: Technical Game Development (GQ)

-GAME 251: 2D Web Game Development (GQ)
+- GAME 251: 2D Web Game Development (GQ)

-GAME 420: Advanced Game Design
+- GAME 420: Advanced Game Design

-GAME 434: Psychology of Gaming (also as PSYCH434)
+- GAME 434: Psychology of Gaming (also as PSYCH 434)

-GAME 450: Advanced Game Programming
+- GAME 450: Advanced Game Programming

-GAME 480: Game Development Senior Project
+- GAME 480: Game Development Senior Project